jliujack/yellowcake/content/posts/2021-09-06-debt-collection-how-to-enforce-an-effective-judgement-in-china.md

 **Article 1** The people’s courts shall include parties subject to enforcement in the list of dishonest parties subject to enforcement, and impose credit penalties on them according to the law, where parties subject to enforcement fail to perform the obligations determined by the effective legal documents, and commit any of the following violations:

-1. refuse to fulfill the obligations determined by the effective legal documents while they are be able to fulfill;
+1. have capacity to fulfill the obligations determined by the effective legal documents but refuse to do so;
 2. obstruct or reject enforcement by fabricating evidence, perpetrating violence or making intimidation, etc.;
 3. dodge enforcement by false litigation, bogus arbitration or hiding and transferring property, etc.;
 4. violate the property reporting system;